cfengine/design-center/tools/cf-sketch/README.md

 The dependencies can be _cfengine_ and _copbl_ fof the CFEngine and COPBL versions respectively; _os_ for the OS type; or any other sketch with a specific version, if needed.

 Finally comes the `entry_point` and `interface`.
-Those two say to cfsketch "look in `main.cf` for the main entry bundle and the metadata that defines its interface; and to run the bundle you need just `main.cf`"  You can set entry_point to null, in which case cfsketch knows your sketch doesn't have an entry point (it's just a library like COPBL or the Yale promise library).
+Those two say to cf-sketch "look in `main.cf` for the main entry bundle and the metadata that defines its interface; and to run the bundle you need just `main.cf`"  You can set entry_point to null, in which case cf-sketch knows your sketch doesn't have an entry point (it's just a library like COPBL or the Yale promise library).
 The `interface` has to be a valid list of files from the manifest, though.
 The `interface` files can include other files, but they are the bare minimum required to run your sketch.
 The included "copbl" sketch demonstrates this.

-`main.cf` is your normal every day CFEngine configuration file, except that it has to contain two special bundles (this will almost certainly change as cfsketch integrates more tightly with cfengine metadata).
+`main.cf` is your normal every day CFEngine configuration file, except that it has to contain two special bundles (this will almost certainly change as cf-sketch integrates more tightly with cfengine metadata).
 Here's an example:

     bundle agent mysketch_main_bundle(prefix)
     {